 To most people, big 4-0 comes super quickly!
-One day you’re 39 and working and taking care of your family and the next day you’re 40 and feel out of breath when getting up from the bed.
-Okay, things might not change overnight, but once you enter the fifth decade of your life there are various health issues you can experience.
+One day, you’re 39 and working and taking care of your family; the next day, you’re 40 and feel out of breath when getting up from bed.
+Okay, things might not change overnight, but once you enter the fifth decade of your life, you can experience various health issues.
 Luckily, some are more than preventable if you know what to keep an eye on.

 Heart issues